Just like you and I, dogs can become dehydrated quite easily.

 How Can I Stop My Dog From Becoming Dehydrated?

 No one wants their dog to suffer from dehydration.
 Prevent doggie dehydration by helping ensure that your dog drinks plenty of water throughout the day.

 - Provide Unlimited Water.
 Always offering limitless amounts of water, unless potty training or health reasons suggest otherwise.

 - Try Dog Water Fountains.
 If your dog is provided with water but is not drinking enough, the water may not be fresh enough for your dog’s liking.
 Try changing the water more often, or opt for a dog fountain or automatic dog waterer that provides a steady stream of fresh, flowing water.
 Some picky pets prefer water fountains over stagnant, still water.

 - Take Breaks.
 Make sure your dog takes frequent drink breaks when playing or exercising, especially in the heat.

 - Monitor Any Sickness.
 Have problems, such as vomiting and diarrhea, addressed right away by your veterinarian.

 - Administer Pedialyte.
 Pedialyte can be used to help your dog quickly hydrate and recover from dehydration.

 You should give your dog Pedialyte at the first sign of dehydration.
 I always keep a stash of Pedialyte packs in my first aid kit.
 I love it because it is safe for my pooch and I to both use, especially after a tough hike.

 It should be noted that Pedialyte shouldn’t be given to dogs with severe vomiting.
 If a dog is having trouble keeping down food or drink, giving it Pedialyte may cause your dog to vomit even more.
-Instead, seek out immediate medical treatment.
+Instead, seek out immediate veterinary treatment.